isaachowen/mturks_assistant/README.md

 If there are many different websites of interest containing data you want to scrape, writing scripts that crawl through all the different websites is not practical.
 Performing the work manually is often the only realistic way of gathering that information because of the ad-hoc human judgement required to navigate a website's UI (Prior to the advent of LLM-based agents.
 This project was built before the release of ChatGPT.)

-### Mechanical Turks Crowdsources Simple Tasks That Require Human Judgement
+### Mechanical Turks crowdsources simple tasks that require human judgement
 [Amazon Mechanical Turks](https://www.mturk.com/) is a tool for cheaply performing tasks that require ad-hoc human insight at scale.
 A "requester" defines a simple task (called a [Human Intelligence Task, or HIT](https://blog.mturk.com/tutorial-understanding-hits-and-assignments-d2be35102fbd)), and offer a small payment for that tasks' completion (as little as $0.01 per task).
 For example, a task employed in this project is "google this university and paste the link to their homepage in the form."
 I paid a Mechanical Turk $0.03 to perform that task.